koml12/outreach-backend/README.md

-# outreach-backend
+# Outreach-Backend

+This repo contains the API for the Outreach django application (2020 capstone project).

 ## Setup
-+ Install Windows Subsystem For Linux https://docs.microsoft.com/en-us/windows/wsl/install-win10
++ Install Windows Subsystem For Linux (if needed). https://docs.microsoft.com/en-us/windows/wsl/install-win10

-+ Install Python 3.5 (should be installed already) but you might have to do `sudo apt-get install python3.5` in the bash shell for WSL
++ Install Python 3.5 (`apt-get install python3.5` in the bash shell).

 + Install Pip (to check, do `pip3 --version`).
 If you don't have it, `sudo apt-get install python3-pip`